OpenAnime/vaniply/README.md

 </div>

 # Installation and running
 Just clone the repository and open a terminal in the repository folder then type `npm i` to install all the required modules.
 After that type `node test.js` to run the program.

 # Note

-This program uses too much CPU power.
+`You have to install ffmpeg and add it to your path otherwise this program won't work!` This program uses too much CPU power.
 If your computer's CPU is slow the program will be slow as well